Tadukoo/TadukooBukkitExperiments/README.md

     * This is temporarily disabled
 * You can customize the motd in the config.yml.
 * You can turn /ping on and off in the config.yml.
+* In chat, color codes are now available.

 Planned Features/Updates
 ----------